ue22-p22/web/notebooks/32-builtin-types-nb.md

 :cell_style: split

 // check for a key

 'first_name' in bond
 ```

 <div class="note">

-the syntax for JavaScript objects, as well as the *key/value* vocabulary make them **look like** Python dictionaries,
+the syntax for JavaScript objects, as well as the *key/value* vocabulary,
+make them **look like** Python dictionaries
 **do not get confused though**, JavaScript objects are much more like Python class instances.

 </div>